ray-project/ray/doc/source/rllib/rllib-env.rst

 For applications that are running entirely outside the Ray cluster (i.e., cannot be packaged into a Python environment of any form), RLlib provides the ``PolicyServerInput`` application connector, which can be connected to over the network using ``PolicyClient`` instances.

-You can configure any Trainer to launch a policy server with the following config:
+You can configure any Algorithm to launch a policy server with the following config:

 .. code-block:: python

-    trainer_config = {
+    config = {
         # An environment class is still required, but it doesn't need to be runnable.
         # You only need to define its action and observation space attributes.
         # See examples/serving/unity3d_server.py for an example using a RandomMultiAgentEnv stub.